Budnikowsky

-Budnikowsky (Budni in short) is a German drugstore chain based in Hamburg.
+Budnikowsky (Budni for short) is a German drugstore chain based in Hamburg.
 It is Germany's fourth largest drugstore retailer after dm-drogerie markt, Rossmann, and Müller.

 The company's first store was established by Ivan Budnikowsky in 1912, in Harburg, Hamburg.
-Today, the company operates over 170 stores, most of which are based in the Hamburg Metropolitan Region.
+Budnikowsky started franchising in 2007 at a time when they had 108 stores, seen as a rather small drugstore chain for Germany.
+Today, the company operates over 170 stores, many of which are based in the Hamburg Metropolitan Region.
 In 2019, it collaborated with the supermarket chain Edeka.